A robust risk management process.

 Risk description and impact

-The demand for both the Feeds and Fuels divisions is impacted by weather conditions and the severity of winter conditions, which directly affect the short-term demand for heating oil and animal feeds.
-The inherent uncertainty regarding weather conditions represents a risk of volatility in the profitability of the Fuels and Feeds divisions.
+The demand for both the Fuels and Feeds businesses is impacted by weather conditions and the severity of winter conditions, which directly affect the short-term demand for heating oil and animal feeds.
+The inherent uncertainty regarding weather conditions represents a risk of volatility in the profitability of the Fuels and Feeds businesses.

 Mitigating actions

-Whilst the Fuels division seeks to mitigate this risk through the provision of a range of fuels including commercial fuels, there will always be volatility in the profitability of the Fuels division related to weather.
-The Feeds division seeks to mitigate the extent of weather conditions on the profitability of the business through its concentration on the key dairy sector where there is a strong underlying demand.
+Whilst the Fuels business seeks to mitigate this risk through the provision of a range of fuels, including commercial fuels, there will always be volatility in the profitability of the Fuels business related to weather.
+The Feeds business seeks to mitigate the extent of weather conditions on the profitability of the business through its concentration on the key dairy sector where there is strong underlying demand.

 No change